Hydrilla - An Invasive Water Weed

 SOLitude Lake Management was hired in August 2017 to survey, assess, and map the extent of hydrilla and other problem weeds in the Manasquan Reservoir and adjacent wetlands.
 The Authority received the SAV delineation report in November 2017.
 The survey report indicates that hydrilla was observed at 65% of the survey sites in the Reservoir.
 The complete 2017 Manasquan Reservoir SAV Delineation Report is available here.

-2018 Manasquan Reservoir Boat Launch Hydrilla Treatment
+2019 Manasquan Reservoir Boat Launch Hydrilla Treatment

-In June 2018, the Authority will initiate a 4-acre pilot herbicide application to manage the hydrilla infestation at the Reservoir boat launch.
-The herbicide selected, Sonar H4C, is a slow-release pelletized formulas containing the active ingredient fluridone.
+Both herbicides, Sonar H4C and SonarOne, are slow-release pelletized formulas containing the active ingredient fluridone.
 The EPA Human Health Benchmarks for Pesticides states that fluridone presents a negligible risk to human health and the environment when applied according to its legally allowed uses and label directions.
 Following treatment with Sonar there will be no water use restrictions for water consumption, fishing, fish consumption or swimming.
 While the label carries a restriction for irrigation for concentrations above 5 ppb, the anticipated herbicide concentration in the water inside of the pilot area will vary slightly.
 Herbicide concentration monitoring will be conducted within and outside the pilot area.
 The Authority expects the results outside the pilot area, and specifically near the intakes, to be non-detectable at <1 ppb.
-Results will be posted on the Authority’s hydrilla webpage: www.njwsa.org/hydrilla.